A Forest of Blackened Trees

 I’ll happily kill him myself.

-THIS IS A PREORDER: BOOK EXPECTED IN DECEMBER 2024-JANUARY 2025.
+THIS IS A PREORDER: BOOK EXPECTED IN MARCH-APRIL 2025.
 YOU WILL NOT RECEIVE AN EMAIL FROM BOOKFUNNEL UNTIL RELEASE DAY.

 🔱 even more POVs